 Don’t Give Up Too Soon

 I still shudder when thinking what would have happened if I had given in to fear and aborted too soon.
-I’d probably be back in a stressful corporate cubicle rather than helping people escape theirs.
+I’d have missed out on some of the best memories of my life!

 Fear of the unknown is real, biological, and it manipulates us on a daily basis.
 You can rest assured, either consciously or otherwise, fear of the unknown is providing resistance when you want to do something novel.

 Recognizing when fear is controlling your decisions and then pushing through are two of the best things you can do for yourself.